 Explanation: Young women who become mothers before they finish high school are less likely than their peers to get their diploma or earn enough income to support their families.
-Data source: Florida Department of Health, Office of Planning, Evaluation and Data Analysis, Tallahassee, FL, available online at www.doh.state.fl.us/Planning\eval/phstats/
+Data source: This data no longer is available on the website of the Florida Department of Health, Office of Planning, Evaluation and Data Analysis.